 ADVERTISE & THEY WILL COME:

-The Kingswood Rummage committee spends almost $5,000 a year to advertise the event.
-They use the funds collected from registrations as well as business packet advertising they sell to advertise the event in all East River SD, NW Iowa and SW Minnesota newspapers.
+The Kingswood Rummage committee spends about $5,000 a year to advertise the event.
+We use the funds collected from registrations as well as business packet advertising we sell to advertise the event in all East River SD, NW Iowa and SW Minnesota newspapers.
 Therefore, it is important that Kingswood residents register because without registration income we cannot advertise.
-We also have a website - www.kingswoodrummage.com - that draws thousands and thousands of visitors each year.
-If you wish, you can also place an ad in either the Shopping News or Argus Leader at your own expense.
+We also have a website – www.kingswoodrummage.com – that draws tens of thousands of visitors each year.
+If you wish, you can also place an ad in a newspaper (at your expense) or a Facebook Rummage page.
 Yard signs posted on major street intersections is also a good way to advertise your sale.
-Please remember to keep the neighborhood beautiful by removing the signs when your sale is over!
+Please remember to remove the signs when your sale is over!

 THE MORE, THE MERRIER:

 People are more likely to shop at your sale if there is a crowd gathered.
 This is another reason the Kingswood Rummage sales work so well.
 If you’re hosting your own sale, ask friends and family to stop by and help out.
 Their presence will spark interest for the passers-by and their help will come in handy when the “real” crowd shows up.

 Be reasonable about pricing.
 As proud as you and your mother are of the still-life bowl of fruit you painted in the eighth grade, no one will give you $200 for it.
 If you can’t bear to see it sold for less, then keep it.

 LEAVE PENNIES IN THE PIGGY BANK:

 Don’t give items small price amounts such as a nickel or quarter because it’s too much change to deal with.
 Instead, group low-priced items together, such as paperback books 2 for $1, or silverware 4 for $1.